MartinEesmaa/FNAA/README.md

 MD5: d926fee3666c1c854a475a9766ad7ff7
 ```

+Link of [archive.org](https://archive.org/details/five_nights_at_freddys_windows) for Windows version

+Reminder: If you love the game, please consider support, purchase the game or/and donate to Scott Cawthon for his hard work.

 If the file is identical, then it is ready to go.

 Otherwise, if the file is different.
 It may be: